Alve-Camia/camia_AlveOrejola/README.md

 • Current time utulization for checking attendance (This will be part of the second feature / the feature above this text.)

-• Attendance Summary and Report
+• Attendance list: Summary / Report

 • Settings feature